tessaSAC/stitch-in-time/readme.md

 const { Http } = Plugins
 ```

-Now we have access to the HTTP plugin and its helper methods inside this component, so we can add the following functions to our component's `methods`:
+Now that we have access to the HTTP plugin and its helper methods inside this component, add the following functions to the `Home` component's `methods`:

 ```js
 async fetchAdvice() {